Disappearance Of Etan Patz Update: Convicted Killer To Be Sentenced In Infamous 1979 Missing Child Case

 Hernandez, a former deli clerk in the SoHo neighborhood, made a recorded confession, stating that he kidnapped the NYC boy on the day Etan disappeared from the bus stop.
 Hernandez added that he lured the child to the store where he worked with a promise of giving him a soda.

-Without providing police with a possible motive, Hernandez—whose family said he was mentally unstable—stated that he strangled Etan to death in the store’s basement, but he added that his intent was not sexually motivated.
+Without providing police with a possible motive, Hernandez — whose family said he was mentally unstable — stated that he strangled Etan to death in the store’s basement, but he added that his intent was not sexually motivated.

-Police searched Hernandez’s home, the store’s basement, and surrounding area, but was unable to locate Etan’s body.
-Hernandez told police that he placed Etan’s remains in a garbage bin at nearby alley before moving to New Jersey.
+Police searched Hernandez’s home, the store’s basement, and surrounding area, but officers were unable to locate Etan’s body.
+Hernandez told police that he placed Etan’s remains in a garbage bin in a nearby alley before moving to New Jersey.

 After Etan’s 1979 disappearance, no trace of his body has been found.